petrelharp/pyslim/docs/vignette_space.md

 print([len(groups[k]) for k in groups]) print([len(u) for u in sampled_nodes])
 ```
-For instance,, in the 'topleft' corner there are 12 diploids,
+For instance, in the 'topleft' corner there are 12 diploids,
 with 24 nodes.
 That checks out.

 Now, we can compute the matrix of pairwise mean sequence divergences